vesterheim/vesterheim.github.io/folk-art-school/classes/rosemaling/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
+Come and study this beautiful, traditional Norwegian decorative painting with the best rosemaling instructors in the country and from Norway!
+Plus, the depth of Vesterheim's collection of rosemaling is sure to inspire your creativity.

 {% assign class__pagelist = site.data.pagelist | where: 'parent', page.url | sort: 'dtstart' %}
 {% include folk-art-school/class-list.html %}
 {% assign assign class__pagelist = nil %}